-Warmworks' modern slavery policy has been reviewed and approved by Warmworks' Chief Executive.
-The policy will be reviewed at least annually, so as to ensure that it is operating effectively and fit for purpose.
+Warmworks' modern slavery policy has been reviewed and approved by Warmworks' Chief Executive and its Board of Directors.
+The policy will be reviewed at least annually, so as to ensure that it is operating effectively and is fit for purpose.